-One of the most interesting parts of this park is the on site brewery!
-Superior Bathhouse Brewery is the first brewery in an US National Park and the first brewery to use thermal spring water as its main ingredient.
+One of the most interesting parts of this park is the on-site brewery!
+Superior Bathhouse Brewery is the first brewery in a US National Park and the first brewery to use thermal spring water as its main ingredient.
 Coincidentally, we visited another brewery using thermal water just a couple of days before: Riff Raff Brewing in Pagosa Springs, Colorado.

 We tried several different beers.
 You can get a flight of four (you choose which four) or you can get for an entire tasting of all 18 beers they brew.
 Grant chose the small flight of four (not much left in the budget by the end of a seven-week trip!).
 We also ordered pints of a couple of others.